 Meet Rachel, Hashimoto’s Warrior and Thyroid Advocate.

 Welcome!
-I set up my website, The Invisible Hypothyroidism, an award winning patient advocacy blog, as a means for me to record my personal journey of battling hypothyroidism, but also to help others by advocating for better thyroid disease diagnosis and treatment.
+I created The Invisible Hypothyroidism, an award winning patient advocacy blog, as a means for me to record my personal journey of battling hypothyroidism, but also to help others by advocating for better thyroid disease diagnosis and treatment.

 Thyroid disease affects so many people of all ages, ethnicities, shapes and backgrounds.
 This is why we need adequate testing and treatment for all.
 I believe in each patient getting the right treatment for them.
 But this isn’t easy.
 This is why I write with the aim of encouraging each thyroid patient to embrace advocating for themselves.
 I am the most prominent thyroid blogger and advocate from the UK, as the vast majority are based within the US, so I also provide a valuable voice for thyroid patients who live in the UK and are treated for their hypothyroidism on the NHS.
 Saying this, I do speak for those living with thyroid disease all over the world.

 It upsets me to see so many thyroid patients still struggling daily when we deserve to be in good health and it can be achieved.
 I am passionate about helping those with hypothyroidism and giving them a voice.

-I do this by writing blogs about my personal experiences – the ups and downs – of living with thyroid disease, it’s linked conditions and my mental health.
+I do this by writing blogs about my personal experiences – the ups and downs – of living with thyroid disease, it’s linked conditions and my mental health experiences.
 I produce informative articles, too, to educate and empower fellow thyroid patients and I write for The Mighty among many other websites as well to spread awareness of what we go through.
 As well as writing for The National Academy of Hypothyroidism, I have been featured in their Top 7 Thyroid Blogs You Need to Read, as well as ranking at number 3 in the Top 10 Hypothyroidism Blogs and Websites in 2018.
 I have also been interviewed by the BBC several times regarding Hashimoto’s and hypothyroidism, and have done a podcast with Dr Nikolas Hedberg on my thyroid advocacy work and the issues patients face.